seanussystems/PidiSim/Readme.md

 # Installation

 1. add the path '..\PidiSim\lib' to the environment variable
-2. start Delphi and install the packages 'KSVC_Design.bpl' and 'divecharts_design.bpl'.
+2. start Delphi and install the packages 'KSVC_Design.bpl' and 'divecharts_design.bpl'
 3. open the project 'PidiSim.dproj' and rebuild it